biweidai/LDL/README.md

 python LDL.py --target=TARGET --TNGpath=TNG_PATH --TNGDarkpath=TNGDARK_PATH --snapNum=99 --Nmesh=625 --Nstep=2 --n=1 --save=SAVE_PATH
 ```

 Note: For the first time training, the code needs to read TNG data from HDF5 files for painting the target map.
-This part does not support MPI (only rank 0 reads the files, and the other ranks wait), and takes about 6 minutes on Nersc cori.
-The target maps will be saved, and for the next time the reading HDF5 part will be skipped.
+This part does not support MPI (only rank 0 reads the files, and the other ranks wait), and is quite slow (depending on the data type and redshift).
+To paint the target map it also needs to load in all the particles, which takes lots of memory (more than the training code).
+The target map will be saved, and for the next time the map will be directly loaded without the need of reading the particles and painting the map.
+In other words, the first time training takes more time and memory because it needs to read the hydro particles and paint the target map.

 ## Evaluation